logo Welcome, Guest. Please login or register.

 Loads and loads of stalls - the swapping stalls were in the centre and then round the sides were other stalls for community groups, seed merchants like Pennards and Thomas Etty, plants, HSL also had a stall, willow weaving, wild flower bombs, a potato grower, a local organic shop, you name it really.
 Oh and of course food stalls

-I took some of my beans along and was able to do straight swaps with whatever I wanted Grin.
-And I was VERY self restrained Cool (you are right Shirl, not the place to go to avoid seeds...), the packets come in every size and shape, some with details on, others only a name.
+I took some of my beans along and was able to do straight swaps with whatever I wanted ;D. And I was VERY self restrained 8) (you are right Shirl, not the place to go to avoid seeds...), the packets come in every size and shape, some with details on, others only a name.
 When I ran out of my own swaps you made a donation - 50p a packet.

 well here's the list -